 Ohio Pass – Crested Butte

-Cottonwood Pass – Beuna Vista to Crested Butte
+Cottonwood Pass – Buena Vista to Crested Butte

 The drive from Buena Vista to Crested Butte is also littered with Aspen groves.
 The pass was just recently repaved, making it a much more comfortable drive.
-There are tons of parking spots on the way down to CB along the Taylor River too!
-Read my Buena Vista guide here.
+There are tons of spots to pull off and take pictures along the drive and you get to cross the continental divide.
+You will also find numerous spots to go camping along this road if you are looking for a great fall camping trip

-If you’re looking for a quick day trip from Denver, head to Guanella Pass.
-Take 285 to the town of Grant, then head over the pass to Georgetown and loop back down to the city on I70 Read more here
+If you want a quick day trip from Denver, head to Guanella Pass.
+Take 285 to the town of Grant, then head over the pass to Georgetown and loop back down to the city on I70 Read more here.
+This is a busy fall drive – because it is so pretty!
+Expect slow traffic, but everyone is there to enjoy it.

 I spent a fun fall weekend in Aspen a few years ago and the leaves on Independence Pass were great!
-I’d love to go back during peak season and make it to the Maroon Bells.
-Check out this hike while in Aspen and get dinner at Meat & Cheese.
-I also have a quick guide to Snowmass and the Roaring Fork Valley.
+I’d love to return during peak season and make it to the Maroon Bells.
+Check out this hike while in Aspen for amazing fall colors.

 Peak to Peak Scenic Byway